Book a treatment

 Both the EU and UK, for example, have extremely stringent such limits and cosmetic companies must provide a full list of ingredients together with a safety toxicological report based on upper inclusion limits.

-EU legislation explicitly states that cosmetic ingredients are absorbed into the body, not just by the skin, and must be used in appropriate, safe amounts
+EU legislation explicitly states that cosmetic ingredients are absorbed into the body, not just by the skin, and must be used in appropriate, safe amounts.

 In fact, there are multiple studies of cosmetic absorption of thousands of chemicals into the skin and through the skin into the body, upon which EU and UK legislation is based.

 So who do you think knows better?
-The thousands of scientists and dozens of government regulatory bodies, or the TikTok “beauty experts”?
+The thousands of scientists and dozens of government regulatory bodies or the tiktok “beauty experts”?

 Of course the upper safe limit of something like vitamin C is very high, while the upper limit for some chemicals is very low.